CalmTed/bible-by-heart/readme.md

   - [x] "reimagine" level picker(disable level picker in fixed level tests & remove angle arrow)
   - [x] ask to fetch translation if textfiled is not empty
   - [x] after 2 errors propose to downgrade level and restart only one task
-  - [ ] export to csv and import (export & import state in json for developing)
+  - [x] export to csv and import (export state in json for developing)
-  - [ ] activity to receive intents(sharing data) from other apps: get just address(define language) or get text with address(define lanuage too)
+  - [-] activity to receive intents(sharing data) from other apps: get just address(define language) or get text with address(define lanuage too)
     - [ ] parse text from most popular apps
     - [ ] open modal to ask, show parsing result (add as is, edit address, edit text, select another translation(add if nedded))
     - [ ] add to passages and open list